-- The LNSP for the connection point is nominated as the metering coordinator in the NER. - AEMO is tasked under the NER to appoint the metering coordinator.
+- 1. The TNSP, as the LNSP for the connection point, is nominated as the metering coordinator in the NER. - AEMO is tasked under the NER to appoint the metering coordinator.
 AEMO has a minor role in appointment of MDPs for interconnector metering installations in the NEM.
 AEMO's role could be extended to include nomination of the metering coordinator at these additional connection points.